-- 2.15 Welsh Ministers are under a duty to provide throughout Wales, to such extent as they consider necessary to meet all reasonable requirements, "such services for, or facilities for the prevention of, illness, the care of persons suffering from illness and after-care of persons who have suffered from illness as they consider are appropriate as part of the health service".
-This includes accommodation for the purposes of health services provided under that Act.
-NHS organisations (amongst others) carry out this function on behalf of the Welsh Ministers. - 2.16 What is appropriate to be provided as part of the health service therefore has to be considered in the light of the overall purpose of the health service to improve physical or mental health and prevent, diagnose or treat illness. - 2.17 Under Part 3 of the SSWB Act, each LA is under a duty to assess the needs of an adult where it appears that the adult may have needs for care and support3.
-An adult's needs may be met by providing or arranging the provision of different types of care and support including accommodation in a care home, as well as adults home or in the community or through the provision of information and advice 4. - 2.18 Where, the LA is satisfied, on the basis of the needs assessment, that a person has eligible care and support needs they must then, in conjunction with the person, determine how those needs are met. - 2.19 If an NHS body is assessing an individual's needs (whether or not potential eligibility for CHC has been identified) and the assessment indicates a potential need for care and support services that may fall within a LA's responsibilities, it should notify the authority of this and invite it to participate in the assessment process.
+1.18 Welsh Ministers are under a duty to provide throughout Wales, to such extent as they consider necessary to meet all reasonable requirements, "such services for, or facilities for the prevention of, illness, the care of persons suffering from illness and after-care of persons who have suffered from illness as they consider are appropriate as part of the health service" (National Health Service (Wales) Act 2006, Section 3).
+This includes accommodation for the purposes of health services provided under that

+- Act.
+NHS organisations (amongst others) carry out this function on behalf of the Welsh Ministers. - 1.19 What is appropriate to be provided as part of the health service therefore has to be considered in the light of the overall purpose of the health service to improve physical or mental health and prevent, diagnose or treat illness. - 1.20 Under Part 3 of The SSWB Act, each LA is under a duty to assess the social care needs of an adult where it appears that the adult may have needs for care and support (Social Services and Well-being (Wales) Act 2014, Section 19).
+An adult's needs may be met by providing or arranging the provision of different types of care and support including accommodation in a care home, as well as in an adults home or in the community or through the provision of information and advice (Social Services and Well-being (Wales) Act 2014, Section 34). - 1.21 Where, the LA is satisfied, on the basis of the needs assessment, that a person has eligible social care and support needs they must then, in conjunction with the individual, determine how those needs are to be met. - 1.22 If an NHS body is assessing an individual's needs (whether or not potential eligibility for CHC has been identified) and the assessment indicates a potential need for care and support services that may fall within a LA's responsibilities, it should notify the authority of this and invite it to participate in the assessment process.